xuanhung3081330/xuanhung3081330/README.md

-## Hi,
+## Hi there,
-thanks for visiting my GitHub profile
+Thanks for visiting my GitHub profile

 ## Here are some details about me:
 - I'm 27 years old.
 - Currently living in Tokyo.
 - Working in FPT Japan as a Cloud Engineer
 - My main focus is AWS, Python, Terraform.
+- I'm really passionate about DevOps technology such as: Kubernetes, Docker and Linux (I also have a homelab and my own environment for this)
 - Currently learning GoLang to contribute to Kubernetes/Docker open source in the future.

 ## Homelab: